tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-29-upcoming-brighttalk-webinar-trends.md

 categories:
 - technical-writing
 keywords:
-summary: "I'll be giving an upcoming free webinar about trends on BrightTALK on January 15, 2019."
+description: "I'll be giving an upcoming free webinar about trends on BrightTALK on January 15, 2019."
 bitlink: http://bit.ly/upcomingbrighttalkwebinar
 ---